awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

 ### OnEncrypt Goal

-When a user configures a KMS keyring with key IDs and uses that keyring to encrypt a message, they are stating their intent that they need each one of those CMKs to be able to independently decrypt the resulting encrypted message.
+When a user configures an AWS KMS keyring with key IDs and uses that keyring to encrypt a message, they are stating their intent that they need each one of those CMKs to be able to independently decrypt the resulting encrypted message.

-For example, if a user configures a KMS keyring with CMKs A, B, and C and uses that keyring to encrypt a message, then that user expects three things to be true:
+For example, if a user configures an AWS KMS keyring with CMKs A, B, and C and uses that keyring to encrypt a message, then that user expects three things to be true: